TA Frequently Asked Questions

 Qualified grad students are hired as Teachig Assistants (TA) to teach Mandarin Chinese to 16 or less students on Mondays, Wednesdays and Fridays in tutorials (a.k.a sections).
 A grad student working as a TA must have a flexible schedule that permits him or her to lead 2 or more CHIN tutorial sections on those particular weekdays.
 Teaching as a TA includes but is not limited to practicing pronunciation, in class presentations to the class and answering student questions.
 The TAs offer quizzes in class, maintain confidential records of the grades, grade homework papers and exams and return these documents to the instructor/students in a timely manner.
 A TA hired at 25% must also spend 60 minutes in the assigned TA office to meet with students so that they may practice vocabulary/pronunciation drills or other aspects of tutoring.
 TAs also prepare or adjust a lesson and meet with instructors on a weekly basis to prepare for the upcoming week's classes.
 A new TA may be instructed to attend a corresponding lecture on Tuesday/Thursday to shadow a Chinese language instructor and learn his or her teaching method.

 If you wish to be a TA in the fall you will need to apply during spring quarter, generally before May 15th.
 If you wish to be a TA in the winter you will need to apply during fall quarter, generally before November 15th.
 If you wish to be a TA in the spring you will need to apply during winter quarter, generally before February 15th.
-Official deadlines will be posted on the TA page of the Chinese Studies Program webpage: http://chinesestudies.ucsd.edu/ta/.
+These dates vary depending on the UC calendar.
+Official deadline dates will be posted on the TA page of the Chinese Studies Program webpage: http://chinesestudies.ucsd.edu/ta/.